AMReX-ABM/ExaEpi/docs/source/usage/how_to_run.rst

 * ``agent.shelter_start`` (`integer`, default ``-1``)
     Day on which to start shelter-in-place.
 Disabled when set to -1.
 * ``agent.shelter_length`` (`integer`, default ``0``)
-    Number of days shelter in-place-is in effect.
+    Number of days shelter-in-place is in effect.
 * ``agent.shelter_compliance`` (`float`, default ``0.95``)
     Fraction of agents that comply with shelter-in-place order.
 * ``agent.symptomatic_withdraw_compliance`` (`float`, default: ``0.95``)